vtex-apps/io-documentation/docs/en/Recipes/development/setting-your-apps-billing-model.md

 ```

 </details>

+### Step 2 - Registering the `metrics` data (Only for apps with a variable pricing strategy)

+If you opted for a variable-charge pricing strategy, you must ensure that your metrics are being tracked and updated over time.
+Otherwise, users won't be charged the right amount.

-3. Create the `policies` field in the app's `manifest.json` file and add the `vtex.billing:save-metrics` as its child.
+1. Create the `policies` field in the app's `manifest.json` file and add the `vtex.billing:save-metrics` as its child.
-4. Make a POST request to `https://app.io.vtex.com/vtex.billing/v0/{account}/{workspace}/_v/billing-metrics` with the following body:
+2. Make a POST request to `https://app.io.vtex.com/vtex.billing/v0/{account}/{workspace}/_v/billing-metrics` with the following body:

 ```
 {